 If evidence that a breeding population exists on a property (i.e., immature stages, mated female, or multiple adults are detected), host removal (fruit stripping) may be used in conjunction with the other treatment options.
 All host fruit will be removed from all properties within a minimum of a 100-meter radius around the detection sites.
-The fruit is taken to a landfill for burial using regulatory compliance protocols.
+The fruit is taken to a landfill and/or waste facility for burial using regulatory compliance protocols, or is buried onsite in a ditch, pit, or other style of deep hole.
 Fruit removal will occur once at the beginning of the project, but may be repeated if additional flies are detected.